A Trajectory-Based Bayesian Approach to Multi-Objective Hyperparameter Optimization with Epoch-Aware Trade-Offs: Introduction

-\textbf{Contributions:} (1) For the first time we formulate EMOHPO, a variant of MOHPO enhanced by the trajectory information, to account for the evolution of model performance across epochs and hence uncover trade-offs that are often overlooked in conventional MOHPO studies.
-(2) We introduce a novel trajectory-based MOBO method for EMOHPO.
-The proposed method samples the next hyperparameter setting based on the quality of its anticipated trajectory and subsequently determines when to terminate the trajectory to maximize epoch efficiency.
+\textbf{Contributions:} (1) For the first time we formulate EMOHPO to account for the evolution of model performance across epochs and hence uncover trade-offs over trajectories which are often overlooked in multi-fidelity MOHPO studies.
+(2) We introduce a trajectory-based MOBO method to solve EMOHPO.
+The proposed method samples the next hyperparameter setting using a novel acquisition function that encapsulates trajectory information and determines when to terminate the iterative learning by a conservative early stopping mechanism.
 (3) Through comprehensive experiments on synthetic simulations and machine learning benchmarks, we demonstrate the effectiveness and efficiency of our method in identifying trade-offs while conserving computational resources.